Installing

 Select the region you want to use, and for the region for the API select a region as close to your main region that you can.

-The resource placed at ‘API Region’ stores no data and is seperated as Azure only allows this resource type to be placed in a limited number of locations.
+The resource placed at ‘API Region’ stores no data and is separated as Azure only allows this resource type to be placed in a limited number of locations.

-The SLA dropdown shown here refers to Azure’s own SLA commitments and by picking an option above the base 99.9% (three nine’s) RADNAC will install a second instance endpoint to provide that resilence, though this will double your monthly running costs (as now you need two VMs, two disks, two IPs, …).
+The SLA drop down shown here refers to Azure’s own SLA commitments and by picking an option above the base 99.9% (three nine’s) RADNAC will install a second instance endpoint to provide that resilience, though this will double your monthly running costs (as now you need two VMs, two disks, two IPs, …).

 Application Name should be set radnac (or a name based on this) to ease identification of where you interact with RADNAC in the above selected resource group whilst the Managed Resource Group is mostly non-user managed and is where all the resources that make up RADNAC are located; this latter resource group can be named anything but it is recommended you use a format such as mrg-radnac-YYYYMMDD.